See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 First STEP orientation is designed for students with fewer than 24 completed credit hours.
-If a student has 24 credit hours or more, he or she has the option of signing up for one of our Transfer Orientations.
+If a student has 24 credit hours or more, they have the option of signing up for one of our Transfer Orientation sessions.

-Orientation events take place in the University Center on the corner of Henderson Street and Normal Avenue and parking is provided at the designated orientation parking lot at the corner of Henerson Street and Broadway.
-There is very limited parking in a Visitor Parking Lot right across from the University but that space usually fills up quickly.
-If for some reason you receive a parking ticket during the day of First STEP, simply notify one fo the Student Orientation Leaders or a member of the Orientation Staff.
-We will be more than happy to take it!
+Orientation events take place in the University Center on the corner of Henderson Street and Normal Avenue and parking is provided at the designated orientation parking lot at the corner of Henderson Street and Broadway.
+Additionally, there is very limited parking in a Visitor Parking Lot right across from the University Center, but that space usually fills up quickly.
+Make sure to diplay the provided permit!
+If you did not receive it, a copy is attached to your final emailed confirmation.

-The advisors will consider any earned college credit form high school or any other institution when the student is creating his or her schedule.
-To ensure the advisors have the information they need, it is important the student bring a copy of his or her transcript to First STEP.
+The advisors will consider any earned college credit form high school or any other institution when the student is creating their schedule.
+To ensure the advisors have the information they need, it is important the student report all credit they will have during the registration process, provide updates during the pre-orientaion modules, and bring a copy of their transcript(s) to First STEP.
 Doing so will ensure that the advisors can help place students in the appropriate classes.
 First and foremost, students should have earned credit transferred to Southeast as soon as possible.
 If you have a question about what a course may transfer to at Southeast, you can go to the Transfer Course Conversion page.

 You will still get classes even if you enroll during the summer months.
 Although, you may not have as many options in terms of classes, times, and sections.
 We encourage you to sign up for a First STEP at your earliest convenience!